venture23-aleo/verulink/docs/bridge_contract.md

 }
 ```
 ## Init Contract (EntryPoint)
-The code snippet is a method called `init_contract` that initializes the contract by setting the configuration, attestors, and nonce if the contract has not been initialized before.
+The code snippet is a method called `init_contract` that initializes the contract by setting the configuration and attestors,if the contract has not been initialized before.

 ### Inputs
 - `caller`: A string representing the address of the caller.
-- `msg`: An `InitMsg` struct containing the self chain ID, attestors, and nonce seed.
+- `msg`: An `InitMsg` struct containing the self chain ID and attestors.
 ___
 ### Flow
 1. Check if the contract has already been initialized by calling the `get_config` method.
 If the result is `None`, proceed to the next step.
 2. Create a new `Config` struct with the `governance_address` set to the `caller` and the `chain_id` set to `msg.self_chain_id`.
 3. Set the attestors of the contract to `msg.attestors` by calling the `set_attestors` method.
 4. Set the configuration of the contract to the newly created `Config` struct by calling the `set_config` method.

-5. Set the nonce of the contract to `msg.nonce_seed` by calling the `set_nonce` method.
-6. Return an error of type `ContractError::AlreadyInit` to indicate that the contract has already been initialized.
+5. Return an error of type `ContractError::AlreadyInit` to indicate that the contract has already been initialized.
 ___
 ### Outputs
 - If the contract has not been initialized before, the method returns `Ok(())`.